-I am a Senior Lecturer and the Psychology Clinic Director in the School of Psychology & Public Health at La Trobe University Psychology Clinic.
+I am a Senior Lecturer and the Psychology Clinic Director in the School of Psychology & Public Health at La Trobe University.
 I am a clinical psychologist and researcher based in Melbourne, registered to practice in Australia.

 I previously worked as a consultant clinical psychologist and the psychology lead for early intervention for psychosis, at the South London and Maudsley NHS Foundation Trust, UK.